s-webber/projog/etc/README.txt

 You need to have the JDK installed and present in the PATH in order to launch the projog console.

-To launch the projog console, from the command line, "cd" to the unzipped directory and run the "projog-console.bat" batch script (TODO: add .sh version).
+To launch the projog console, from the command line, "cd" to the unzipped directory and run the "projog-console.sh" or "projog-console.bat" script.

-You can optionally provide names of files, containing Prolog syntax, as arguments to "projog-console.bat" and they will be interpreted when the console starts.
+You can optionally provide names of files, containing Prolog syntax, as arguments to "projog-console.sh"/"projog-console.bat" and they will be interpreted when the console starts.

 e.g.: